furry13/draft-buraglio-deprecate7050/draft-nbtjjl-dnsop-prefer8781.md

 If the operator needs to change the PREF64 value used in the network, they need to proactively reduce the TTL value returned by the DNS64 server.
 This method has two significant drawbacks:

-*  many networks utilize external DNS64 servers and therefore have no control over the TTL value.
+*  Many networks utilize external DNS64 servers and therefore have no control over the TTL value.
-*  the PREF64 changes need to be planned and executed at least TTL seconds in advance.
+*  The PREF64 changes need to be planned and executed at least TTL seconds in advance.
 If the operator needs to notify nodes that a particular prefix must not be used (e.g. during a network outage or if the nodes learnt a rogue PREF64 as a result of an attack), it might not be possible without interrupting the network connectivity for the affected nodes.

 ## Security Implications